Your search did not match any results.

 You can connect your on-premises network to ADB using FastConnect Public Peering.
 Private connectivity to ADB is on the roadmap.

 Third party drivers must support Oracle Wallets and certificates.
-With ATP-D, both regular TCP and TCPS (Oracle Wallets and Certificate) connections are supported.
+With ADB-Dedicated, both regular TCP and TCPS (Oracle Wallets and Certificate) connections are supported.

-Details on connecting to ADB with via OCI, ODBC and JDBC can be found in the documentation.
+Details on connecting to ATP with via OCI, ODBC and JDBC can be found in the documentation.

-Not yet for serverless ADB deployments but they are on the short-term roadmap.
+Not yet for serverless ADB deployments but they are on the roadmap.

 Yes, Oracle data integration tools are configured to work with ADB.